EmmS21/Prompts/MarketingAgent.md

 Generate this context before using any tools:

-- Read up on {business_name} to learn more about what they do, who its target users are, what unique problems they solve, their unique value, events they host and content generated about them.
+- Read up on {business_name} to learn more about what they do, who its target users are, what unique problems they solve and their unique value.
+Use their company website for extra context {company_website}.
 This should help you understand what you are marketing for.
 - Think of the pain points that will most likely relate to this user.
 - Define user personas for {business_name}
 - Define a number of paths the user could explore to indicate strong intent to interact with this business/product